SerenityOS/serenity/Documentation/Browser/LibWebFromLoadingToPainting.md

 Note: the user-agent style is a built-in CSS style sheet that lives in the LibWeb source code [here](https://github.com/SerenityOS/serenity/blob/master/Userland/Libraries/LibWeb/CSS/Default.css).

 The end product of style computation is a fully populated StyleProperties object.
-It has a StyleValue for each CSS::PropertyID.
+It has a CSSStyleValue for each CSS::PropertyID.
 In spec parlance, these are the _computed_ values.
 (Note that these are not the same as you get from `getComputedStyle()`, that API returns the _resolved_ values.)

 #### Resolving CSS custom properties ("variables")